 Another ambition of the project is to promote more interaction with the water in the harbor basins.
 To achieve this, floating platforms with stairs have been placed along the quay walls, inviting people to come near the water.
-The main platform, located next to the central square in the Queen Wilhelmina Harbor, is a serene place to sunbathe or paddle.
-Around the square are several cultural institutions, making the platform very suitable for open-air events and creating a lively atmosphere for Vlaardingers.
+The main platform, located next to the central square in the Koningin Wilhelminahaven, is a serene place to sunbathe or paddle.
+Around the square are several cultural institutions such as event venues and a concert hall, making the platform very suitable for open-air events and creating a lively atmosphere for Vlaardingers.

 With the flood barrier and greening, three types of places are created for Vlaardingers:

-The flood barrier as a place to sit, work and lie in, these places we call "Small.
+• Small: the flood barrier as a place to sit, work and relax in;

-The places where the flood barrier is interrupted, the coupures, are places with trees and special elements in the flood barrier such as a viewing platform or water buffer, the 'Medium' places;
+• Medium: the places where the flood barrier is interrupted, the coupures, are places with trees and special elements in the flood barrier such as a viewing platform or water buffer;

-Finally, there are the special places in the outdoor space such as 't Hooft and the Grote Visserijplein, large spaces with a recognizable character and identity: places of the 'Large' type.
+• Large: special places in the outdoor space such as ‘t Hooft and the Grote Visserijplein, which are large spaces with a recognizable character and identity.

-The flood barrier has a thickness of half a meter.
-Due to its modest thickness, the basic wall makes efficient use of material and claims little space.
-The wall is modular with segments about 8 meters long and about 1.20 meters high (visible part).
-The thickness of the wall is increased locally for the specials: sitting, lying, viewing areas but also for storing rainwater and storing elements to locally raise the flood barrier.
-At the location of the cutoffs, the wall is raised to 1.4 meters, the closing doors are almost invisibly incorporated into the flood barrier.
+The flood barrier is slim yet sturdy.
+Due to its modest thickness of 50 cm, the basic wall makes efficient use of material and claims little space.
+The wall is modular with segments about 8 meters long and about 1.2 meters high above ground.
+The thickness of the wall is increased locally for special functions such as sitting, lying down and viewing areas but also for storing rainwater and storing elements to locally raise the flood barrier.
+At the location of the coupures, the wall is raised to 1.4 meters, the closing doors are almost invisibly incorporated into the flood barrier.

 This illustrative plan map shows the structuring elements of the outdoor space.